HariniDevi/harinidevi.github.io/chapter1.md

 **B. Setting up Single Campaign**

-**Note:** You have to prepare your email templates first before creating the campaign.

   1. Go to create campaign page.
   2. You will be directed to create campaign screen.